ServiceNow Knowledge: Create a Link in an Article

 - Click the Insert/Edit link icon on the Editing Toolbar.

-- Enter the complete URL in the text box (including http:// or https://)
+- Paste the complete link in the URL box (including http:// or https://)

 - Choose Target: New window (_blank).